Swiftwater Bridge swimming hole in New Hampshire

 About Swiftwater Bridge Swimming Hole

-Tucked along the banks of the Wild Ammonoosuc River in the heart of New Hampshire's North Country, the Swiftwater Bridge swimming hole is the kind of place that feels like a well-kept local secret — even when you're standing right in the middle of it.
+Tucked along the banks of the Wild Ammonoosuc River in the heart of New Hampshire's North Country, the Swiftwater Bridge swimming hole is the kind of place that feels like a well-kept local discovery — even when you're standing right in the middle of it.
 With a historic covered bridge framing the scene and wooded hillsides rising on either side, this unofficial spot captures everything that makes New England summers worth living.
 There are no entrance gates, no concession stands, and no lifeguards on duty.
 What you get instead is pure, unfiltered nature.

 The Setting and Landscape